BLUE HORIZON, BOOK 4

 “How long has this new design been on the market?”

 The wolf sat up and then leaned forward.
 “Here’s where it gets interesting, Taro.
-The new freighter is the prototype of the new Kirin-class of freighter.
+Your new freighter is the prototype of the new Kirin-class of freighter.
 You’ll be flying the first one built, but that’s not all.
 Tristan’s original plan was for Blue Horizon Freight Transfer to test it for the Silloni government as an additional ship in our fleet.
 However, since the damage to the Horizon is so extensive, the new vessel is going to replace her.
 You see, Taro – no one will be losing his or her job.”

 “Months, actually,” Merlin admitted.
 “The design has been in development for the past couple years, but recent advancements in technology altered its final configuration and Tristan’s people were most anxious that we be the ones to test it for them.”